switzloco/sme-bi-case-study-application/README.md

 ### Step 3: Upload a rough version of a (almost) finalized report or dashboard
 For this final step you are expected to upload a workbook with a finalized report or dashboard.
 This report or dashboard does not need to present the whole case study, but is the culmination of multiple exercises.
 We do not expect you to finish your whole case study such as shown in this public Power BI report [here](https://app.powerbi.com/view?r=eyJrIjoiMGE2OWRmOTgtMmY3Yy00YTJkLWEyY2EtODE0Y2EwN2EyMGVlIiwidCI6IjlhYWU1Yjg3LTU4NDQtNDAzMS04MGEyLWVhZDE0NjNlNzNiNiIsImMiOjN9&pageName=ReportSection0da0007f61773311eb77), but we do expect you to create something similar to one of the four pages shown (representing roughly ~25% of the whole case study).
 This gives DataCamp a clear idea on where you want to go with the case study and which kind of tasks you expect the learner to perform.
-You can upload this workbook in the exercises folder as `ex-final-sol.twbx` or `ex-final-sol.pbix`

 To create your finalized report or dashboard, complete the template `vm-exercises.md`.